THE BIG BAG THEORY

 "Tarmak seems dumb.
 Isn't it both faster and less confusing to learn Colemak cold turkey?"

-Tarmak Or Turkey, Sir?
+Tarmak or Turkey, Sir?

 If you have the time and energy for it, it's probably faster to learn Colemak cold turkey.
 But not easier, I think.